Murali-group/PathLinker/README.md

 probabilities by default, and it computes the most probable paths after a log-transform.
 The software supports a flag to interpret edge weights as additive costs instead.
-If the input graph does not have weights, PathLinker can run the PageRank algorithm as a pre-processing step to generate meaningful probablistic weights from edges visitation probabilities.
+If the input graph does not have weights, PathLinker can run the PageRank algorithm as a pre-processing step to generate probablistic weights from edges visitation probabilities.

 See the publications referenced above for a formal description of the